Jordi Pagans i Monsalvatje: Artistic career

 Jordi Pagans began painting in 1948.
 In 1950 he studies with Saturo López and assists to night classes in the School of Fine Arts of Barcelona.
 In 1956 he works in the "atelier" of Josep Roca Sastre, whose teachings and orientation are decisive in his formative years.
 The paintings of this period show that Pagans was already a master expressing the essentials, using as his own the concepts of impressionist and cubist schools.
 In 1955, he spends a couple of months in Paris, visiting the Louvre and the Jeu de Paume Museums, walking and taking sketches of the great Parisian avenues and boulevards.

 He began exhibiting his work in group shows in 1953.
 He gains early recognition receiving in 1956 the Royal Circle Artistic Award from the Council of Barcelona and the "Rafael Llimona" Award in 1959, year in which he makes his first solo exhibit in the Municipal Gallery of Girona.
 In 1961 his work is shown for the first time in the "Club dels Quatre Vents" in Paris.
 The Ateneu Barcelonés shows his work in January 1962.
 Since then, his work has been exhibited continuously till the present (currently he is exhibiting in Girona).

 In the 60's he keeps a close friendship with painter and historian Rafael Benet i Vancells (1899–1979) whose teachings were decisive.
 Rafael Benet enjoyed sharing time with young artists and considered Pagans one of his very favourites.
 The group that gathered at the café-restaurant "El Glaciar" of the Ramblas in Barcelona included Benet, Pagans, Humbert, Prim, Pruna and Alfred Figueres, among others.
 In 1963 he takes part of the "Realitat Visual" group, whose ideas about painting may be summarised as: painting should be a never-ending state of crisis between intelligence and the sensible as well as between knowledge and the feeling of reality.

-Along these years (1963–1965), Jordi Pagans knows the marvellous landscape of Cadaqués, which since that moment captivates him.
-This small town of the northern Spanish Catalan coast and the sites around it offer the artist a peculiar and structured landscape which reveals itself as a pre-existence of his own dreamed landscape.
-Already a solid context of masses is characteristic of his paintings, and furthermore, the quiet and broad sense of the figurative and realistic composition, which his work has developed since then.
+Between 1963 and 1965, Jordi Pagans began visiting Cadaqués, a small town on the northern coast of Catalonia, Spain.
+The local landscape influenced his artistic focus, and the area became a frequent subject of his work.
+Following this period, his paintings consistently featured structured, distinct masses, alongside a realistic and figurative composition style.